Manage Cookie Settings

 To register your interest in joining the AGM by Microsoft Teams please e-mail firstname.lastname@example.org

-Copies of the Society’s Rules may be obtained from the main office or the Society’s website.
+Copies of the Society’s Rules may be obtained from the main office, one of our branches or the Society’s website.

 You can vote if you:

-- (i) held shares to the value of not less than £100 in the Society on 31 December 2021 and have continued to hold shares at all times between 31 December 2021 and the voting date; or
+b) (i) held shares to the value of not less than £100 in the Society on 31 December 2022 and have continued to hold shares at all times between 31 December 2022 and the voting date; or

-- 22 April 2022 if you are voting by proxy (whether using the enclosed form or completing it online); or
+a) 21 April 2023 if you are voting by proxy (whether using the enclosed form or completing it online); or